adamsilver/fdpb/05-Inbox-Management.md

 ## Notes

-- modes: view and manage modes
 - multi select box, checkboxes.
 - Delete should be a post
-- aria labelledby - first rule is not to use aria, but here it makes sense.

 http://www.enterpriseux.co/how-to-make-gmail-style-user-friendly-tables-part-1/
 http://www.enterpriseux.co/gmail-style-data-tables-part-2/
 http://www.enterpriseux.co/data-tables-part-3-user-feedback-and-messaging/

 ---

-Tables are useful when column headings are needed to add context to the values in the cells.
-For example, the number 23 without a heading tells the user not very much.

 Unless of course it had a pound sign in front of it, and it was located within a list of products, with each product given it's own heading.